 If the BSSBasicRateSet parameter is empty and the BSSBasicMCSSet parameter is not empty, the frame shall be transmitted in an HT PPDU using one of the MCSs included in the BSSBasicMCSSet parameter.

 If the BSSBasicRateSet parameter is empty and the BSSBasicMCSSet parameter is empty and the BSSBasicVHTMCS_NSSSet is not empty, the frame shall be transmitted in a VHT PPDU using one of the <VHT-MCS.
 NSS> tuples included in the BSSBasicVHTMCS_NSSSet parameter.
-If both the BSSBasicRateSet parameter, and the BSSBasicMCSSet parameter and the BSSBasicVHTMCS_NSSSet parameter are empty (e.g., a scanning STA that is not yet associated with a BSS), the frame shall be transmitted in a non-HT PPDU using one of the mandatory PHY rates.
+For non S1G STA, if both the BSSBasicRateSet parameter, and the BSSBasicMCSSet parameter and the BSSBasicVHTMCS_NSSSet parameter are empty (e.g., a scanning STA that is not yet associated with a BSS), the frame shall be transmitted in a non-HT PPDU using one of the mandatory PHY rates.

+For an S1G STA, if the BSSBasicS1GMCS_NSSSet parameter is empty (e.g., a scanning STA that is not yet associated with a BSS), the frame shall be transmitted in an S1G PPDU using one of the mandatory PHY rates.

+If the BSSBasicS1GMCS_NSSSet is not empty, the frame shall be transmitted in a S1G PPDU using one of the <S1G-MCS, NSS> tuples included in the BSSBasicS1GMCS_NSSSet parameter.

 Rate selection for data frames sent within an FMS stream